NFDI4Energy/EFZN_rdm/README.md

 There are three possible ways to work with this course:

 1. Do you want to gain a thorough understanding of RDM?
 Follow the course outline described in the following graph.
-When you complete the course, you will have established a basic Data Management Plan for a project of your choice that you can build upon and adapt.
+When you complete the course, you will have established a basic data management plan for a project of your choice that you can build upon and adapt.
 2. Are you looking for a challenge?
-In the quizzes, collect the letters that are in brackets after the correct solution and together they form the solution word.
+In the quizzes, collect the letters in brackets after the correct solution, and together they form the solution word.
 3. Do you already have some knowledge of RDM?
 Great!
-Choose individual chapters that are of interest for your field of work by clicking on the plus-signs.
+Choose individual chapters that are of interest for your field of work by clicking on the plus signs.

 A quick word on the course format.
 The course is written in [Markdown](https://de.wikipedia.org/wiki/Markdown) and implemented in [LiaScript](https://liascript.github.io/).
 In the upper right corner, you can switch between textbook mode, presentation mode and slides.
-You may choose to have the course read aloud to you by clicking on the symbol on the bottom of the page in presentation mode.
-If you want to adapt the course for your own use, you may do so by going on [GitHub](https://github.com/NFDI4Energy/EFZN_rdm) and opening a branch of your own or downloading individual files.
+You can have the course read aloud by clicking on the symbol at the bottom of the page in presentation mode.
+If you want to adapt the course for your use, you may do so by going on [GitHub](https://github.com/NFDI4Energy/EFZN_rdm) and opening a branch or downloading individual files.

 <iframe src="https://www.twillo.de/edu-sharing/eduservlet/render?node_id=291a02e3-2fd0-4276-b49d-37c205fe945d" width="100%" height="840" frameborder="0" allowfullscreen="allowfullscreen" title="Research Data Management in the Energy Sector"></iframe>